portlandcodeschool/primer/_posts/assignments/2014-07-26-bootstrap-project.markdown

 Part 2 - Make a single page, scrolling responsive site
 ----------------------------------
-0. Look at the Bootstrap documentation and edit the html file appropriatly for the Page Header and Navigation
+0. Look at the Bootstrap documentation and edit the html file appropriatly for the Page Header and Navigation.

 Part 3 - Use a sticky navbar and fixed footer
 ----------------------------------
+0. The screencast on Building a Fixed Navbar walks you through this process really well.
+If you want more of a challenge, by all means stick to the documentation and figure it out on your own.

 Part 4 - Use the boostrap carousel plugin
 ----------------------------------

 Presentation
 ----------------------------------